7icons: 2013: Vanila's departure and America release (2013)

 In early January 2013, Vanila announced she was departing the group on her wedding day, 31 January 2013.
-The group begin an audition in February for a new member and T-Sha was later selected to replace Vanila.
+The group began an audition in February for a new member, and T-Sha was later selected to replace Vanila.
 The group got their second own television series, Cinta 7 Susun, a musical-comedy soap opera.
 The series tells the story of a fictionalized version of the group as they struggle to debut.
 Vanila appeared in its first three episodes, while new member T-Sha was introduced later on the series.
 The series premiered on 28 January 2013, three days before Vanila's official departure, and concluded on 10 May 2013.

 In the same year, they underwent an image change with the theme of "rebirth".
-The idea was to go from the reborn phase of life to meet the mature phase.
+The idea was to go from the reborn phase of life to the mature phase.
 The concept was launched simultaneously with the launch of their first American single, "Outta Diz World" in March 2013.
 The single was included on 7icons' compilation album, which is their second album and the first album to be released in the U.S.

 The single "Cinta 7 Susun" was also a winner in the television musical program "TOP POP", earning "Top Song of the Day" on 28 May 2013.
 "Playboy (Bali mix)" won "Top Song of the Day" on 12 June 2013, and the single "Cinta Cuma satu (Korean Mix)" did so on 5 July 2013.
-In a "Suka Suka Uya" (a talk show on the MNCTV channel) interview with Uya Kuya, Pj (Cute Icon) revealed 7icons's term "Captain Class", their term for the leader of the group; PJ is the Captain in 7icons.
+In a "Suka Suka Uya" (a talk show on the MNCTV channel) interview with Uya Kuya, Pj (Cute Icon) revealed 7icons' term "Captain Class", their term for the leader of the group; PJ is the Captain in 7icons.
 7icons covered Feliz Navidad, included on the Keci Music Christmas Songs Compilation.

 2014–2015: Disbandment and rebranding to the Icons

 Following issues with Keci Music in early 2014, 7icons decided to leave the label and started working self-managed.
 On 19 August 2014, they released their first single under their own label, "Mana Tahan", an electropop dance single created by Andi from the group 'Beage' and Dwi Andri.

-However, in November, PJ announced the disbandment of the group following the departure of A.Tee, T-Sha, and Linzy.
+However, in November, PJ announced the disbandment of the group following the departure of A. Tee, T-Sha, and Linzy.
 It was also announced that the remaining members will rebrand the group as The Icons (stylized as 7he Icons).
 According to an interview, the group will change their musical style from K-pop to Western with 1980s and 1990s appearances and musical style.
 It was also revealed that the group is producing their first single.
 However, in 2015, Mezty announced her departure from the group, citing that other members were abandoning the group.